foxcpp/maddy/docs/tutorials/setting-up.md

 ## Host name + domain

-Open /etc/maddy/maddy.conf with vim^W your favorite editor and change the following lines to match your server name and domain you want to handle mail for.
+Open /etc/maddy/maddy.conf with vim or your favorite editor and change the following lines to match your server name and domain you want to handle mail for.
 If you setup a very small mail server you can use example.org in both fields.